PrisonTeam/Prison/docs/knownissues_v3.3.x.md

   - most online time, or most mining time (which will probably be better)

-* Issue with blocks.
+* DONE: FIXED: Issue with blocks.
 Explosions are creating "untouchable" blocks that cannot be included in other explosions.
   - My observations were with multiple explosions leaving rings that are within the the radius of an explosion
   - I could break the blocks.
   - jamo said that the pillars that were created on his server could not be broke